How to get Your Motorcycle Endorsement

 Option 2)

-If you would rather skip the MSF or state equivalent course and go straight to the written and riding test, you can.
-There are a couple things to take into consideration with this option for getting your motorcycle endorsement.
+Go straight to the written and riding test directly from your local MVD/DMV office.
+There are a couple things to take into consideration with this option.

-• You must check with your local DMV to ensure this is an option
+• You must check with your local MVD/DMV to ensure this is an option

 • You will be required to wear a properly fitted DOT approved helmet